Celebrating Over 165 years of caring

 In addition to the expanded early education program, the center also provides comprehensive community-based prevention, intervention and treatment services for all families — including blended, kinship, adoptive, and foster families—and brings affordable and accessible mental health services to the under-insured and uninsured, as well as families and individuals with limited or no resources for such care.

-In early 2014, responding to a critical need in Los Angeles County, Maryvale opened the St. Vincent de Paul Emergency Shelter Center program at its Rosemead campus for children 12 and younger who have recently been removed from their homes due to abuse, neglect or abandonment—children in the midst of crisis.
-The program provides short-term care in a specialized setting.
-Children receive immediate medical attention and educational and social emotional assessments that assist Child Protective Services and the dependency court in making the best decisions possible as they plan for the child’s future care.
+In early 2014, responding to a critical need in Los Angeles County, Maryvale opened the St. Vincent de Paul Emergency Shelter program at its Rosemead campus for children 6-12 years old who had recently been removed from their homes due to abuse, neglect or abandonment, children in the midst of crisis or those transitioning between foster placements.
+The program provided short-term care in a specialized setting.
+Children received immediate medical attention and educational and social-emotional assessments that assisted Child Protective Services and the dependency court in making the best decisions possible for the child’s future care.
+The program was successful at the time; but has since been closed.

-New state legislation (AB403), which came into effect on January 1, 2017, is shifting the treatment model for children to family and community-based services while redefining group homes as short-term residential therapeutic programs (STRTP).
-The goal of this legislation is to ensure that children spend less time in residential programs, and that STRTP agencies work with County staff through a Child and Family Team to find a safe and permanent placement for each child in their care.
+New state legislation (AB403), which came into effect on January 1, 2017, shifted the treatment model for children to family and community-based child and family services and redefined group homes as short-term residential therapeutic programs (STRTP).
+The goal of this legislation was intended to have children placed in family settings whenever appropriate.
+The STRTPs then were focused on youth requiring more structured and intensive settings.
+The STRTP staff worked with County staff to find safe and permanent placement for each child in their care.
+Maryvale received its license in February 2019, the same month that its Emergency Shelter Program closed, and provided residential treatment for girls 6 to 21.